jsinger67/parol/docs/Tutorial.md

 /* 12 */ ArraySuffix1: "\]";
 ```

-Ok, wee need to push an empty array at the semantic action for production 12.
+Ok, wee need to push an empty array at the semantic action for productions 12 and 14.
 Let`s do this:

 ```rust
 /// Semantic action for production 12: